 Homemade juice is incredible.
-It is absolutely, without a doubt delicous and free of chemical preservatives.
-Easy to make cherry juice concentrate doesn’t have to take hours to complete, as a matter of fact, it should be effortless and take around 30 minutes.
-Canning cherry juice is just as easy, but we’ll get to that later.
+It is absolutely, without a doubt delicious and free of chemical preservatives.
+Homemade cherry juice concentrate doesn’t have to take hours to complete, as a matter of fact, it should be effortless, taking roughly 30 minutes.

-If making juice is taking you any longer than 30 minutes, consider reevaluating the processes in which you are making juice.
-Friends, we have better things to do with out time than being tied to the kitchen.
-Thank you, and Amen.
+If making juice is taking you any longer than 30 minutes, consider reevaluating the processes.
+Friends, there are better things to do with our time than being tied to the kitchen.

 This preserving tool has taken preserving the harvest, specifically juice concentrate, to a new level.

 Gone are the days of boiling the fruit and hanging it in cheesecloth to extract the juice.
 Upon the completion of the first round of extracting the liquid, a second round of filtering must begin.

 Canning black cherry juice concentrate, or any fruit concentrate for that matter, means no sediment bust be in the liquid.
 Hence, why the process of making juice concentrate the traditional way takes time.
 Lots of time.

 However, a steam juicer cuts the amount of time to extract the juice to a fraction of the time spent.
 There is no longer a need to boil, hang, and filter juice for a second time to achieve a juice concentrate.
 There is only 1 tool and 1 step.

 A juicer does not have the same functions as a steam juicer.
 These two appliances are very different, with different purposes.

 A juicer produces a product which contains both the juice of the fruit and its sediments.
 The juice extracted from a juicer cannot be canned.
 In addition to containing juice it also contains sediments from the fruit or vegetable.
 It is the sediment which makes it unable to be canned.